Stamp Act 1765: Massachusetts

 Early street protests were most notable in Boston.
 Andrew Oliver was a distributor of stamps for Massachusetts who was hanged in effigy on 14 August 1765 "from a giant elm tree at the crossing of Essex and Orange Streets in the city's South End."
 Also hung was a jackboot painted green on the bottom ("a Green-ville sole"), a pun on both Grenville and the Earl of Bute, the two people most blamed by the colonists.
 Lieutenant Governor Thomas Hutchinson ordered sheriff Stephen Greenleaf to take down the effigy, but he was opposed by a large crowd.
 All day the crowd detoured merchants on Orange Street to have their goods symbolically stamped under the elm tree, which later became known as the "Liberty Tree".
-This date became accepted by the members of the Sons of Liberty in Boston as the date of the founding of their organization.
+This date became accepted by the members of the Sons of Liberty in Boston as the date of the founding of their organisation.

 Ebenezer MacIntosh was a veteran of the Seven Years' War and a shoemaker.
 One night, he led a crowd which cut down the effigy of Andrew Oliver and took it in a funeral procession to the Town House where the legislature met.
 From there, they went to Oliver's office – which they tore down and symbolically stamped the timbers.
 Next, they took the effigy to Oliver's home at the foot of Fort Hill, where they beheaded it and then burned it – along with Oliver's stable house and coach and chaise.
 Greenleaf and Hutchinson were stoned when they tried to stop the mob, which then looted and destroyed the contents of Oliver's house.
 Oliver asked to be relieved of his duties the next day.
 This resignation, however, was not enough.
 Oliver was ultimately forced by MacIntosh to be paraded through the streets and to publicly resign under the Liberty Tree.